 The movie had a huge budget for the time, a good portion of which was spent on the phenomenal Art Deco set.

-Grand Hotel established a new style of film, one of many characters whose lives may or may not be entwined, that Neil Simon, among others, later copied in some of his productions.
+Grand Hotel established a new style of film, one of many characters whose lives may or may not be entwined.
+Neil Simon, among others, later copied this technique in some of his productions.
 It also was the direct inspiration for the production of Dinner at Eight a year later.
 It is a credit to the then still-young movie industry that it holds up so well today.